We hope you're excited about receiving your plant! Here are instructions for your plant:

 3. Add one hour for each day of the process so that the plant will receive 7 hours of filtered sunlight by day 7.

-4. After one week of hardening off, the plant is ready to be transplanted.
+4. After one week of hardening off, the plant is ready to be placed in its permanent location.